Pprime1/csasm/README.md

   - [x] On leave room if there are now zero players do some form of end-game acknowledgement?
 - [ ] how to have a development environment that is seperate from the production environment
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
+- [ ] Code review by someone ...
+Andrew?
-- [ ]  Hide a container, create a real one: Production Releasing
+- [ ] Hide a container, create a real one:
   - [ ] Extensive Beta testing before publishing for real
   - [ ] delete GCTest, GCAlbury and GCGammaTst
   - [ ] 'replace' GCAlphatst with the real GC code.
   - [ ] co-ownership on the listing?
   - [ ] remove default game from form
+  - [ ] Production Release

 # Key files